wangjia184/etcdnet/README.md

 * Lightweight & zero dependency on other assembly
 * Task-based Asynchronous Pattern (TAP) API
 * Structured Exceptions
-* .NET Framework minimal requirement : v4.5
+* .NET Standard

 ## Get Started

 ### Installation
 To install etcdnet, run the following command in the Package Manager Console of Visual Studio.
-Or you can search `etcdnet` in NuGet
+Or you can search `etcdnetv2` in NuGet

 ```
-Install-Package etcdnet
+Install-Package etcdnetv2
 ```

 ### Basic Usage